gmanhandley/Robotic-Chess/README.md

 This created a clear need for some sort of voltage regulation within the power system so I did some research into different ways to regulate voltage and found to main methods.
 One was using a step up regulator to go from 5V to 12V but that would heavily limit the current on the 12V rail.
 The other was using a buck converter to step the voltage down from 12V to 5V which didnt have as drastic an effect on current.
-I chose to use a buck converter bacause I had more electronics on the I chose to go for a nice and plentiful 10A of current to ensure there was ample power in the case of power spikes and multiple operations ahappening at once.
+I chose to use a buck converter bacause I had more electronics on the 12V rail which would also take more current at full load.
+I chose to go for a nice and plentiful 10A of current to ensure there was ample power in the case of power spikes and multiple operations ahappening at once.
+After choosing how I wanted to step the voltage, I needed to pick a power supply.
+While having a battery would be nice, it was not in the budget, so we just needed to convert outlet power into 12V 10A power.
+Amazon had lots of options for power bricks similar to laptop chargers so I just picked up one of those for simplicity.
 ### Piece Detection
+For piece detection we decided to use an array of photoresistors to detect when a piece was overhead.
+Force detection would have been ideal but the sensors were large and we did not have to tools to properly integrate them into the system.
+The system for the
 ### Motor drivers

 ## Embedded Systems